Rebel Wilson: 2010–present: transition to Hollywood

 Not content with her small role in Ghost Rider, Wilson moved to the United States in January 2010 and signed to talent and literary agents William Morris Endeavor.
 Wilson's next film role came in the Judd Apatow film, Bridesmaids, in which she played Brynn, the sister of Matt Lucas' character.
 The role was written especially for her.
 Wilson then appeared in the CBS sitcom Rules of Engagement and on the Comedy Central series, Workaholics.

 She co-hosted the 2010 ARIA Music Awards and performed at the inaugural Varietys Power of Comedy event in Los Angeles with Lucas and Russell Brand.
 In early 2011, Wilson filmed A Few Best Men at Fox Studios Australia.
 She also filmed a role in Small Apartments.
 Wilson was named one of Variety magazine's "Top Ten Comics to Watch for 2011".
 In 2012, Wilson had a role in the ensemble comedy What to Expect When You're Expecting, as Janice, and co-starred in the indie film Struck By Lightning.

-On 19 August 2011, Borys Kit of The Hollywood Reporter reported that Wilson had replaced Casey Wilson in Bachelorette.
+In August 2011, Borys Kit of The Hollywood Reporter reported that Wilson had replaced Casey Wilson in Bachelorette.
 In 2012, Wilson voiced a character in Ice Age: Continental Drift and played Fat Amy in Pitch Perfect.
 For the latter role, she received critical acclaim and earned various award nominations, including Best Supporting Actress from the San Diego Film Critics Society and Best Actress in a Comedy from the Broadcast Film Critics Association.
 She won the MTV Movie Award for Best Actor in a Movie and shared the Best Musical Moment award with her Pitch Perfect co-stars.
 Wilson was also nominated for MTV Movie Award for Best Performance.
 Wilson later won the Choice Movie Actress: Comedy award for Pitch Perfect at the 2013 Teen Choice Awards.
 She had also been nominated for Choice Comedian at the 2013 Teen Choice Awards.